Crock Pot Sweet Potato casserole is one of the easiest ways to slow cook side dishes this Thanksgiving!

-Ever since that happened, I have really befriended slow cooking.
-I have quite a few slow cookers and line them up and the great thing is, if something finishes early (like green beans or Brussels sprouts), I can just keep them warm.
+Ever since that happened, I have befriended slow cooking.
+I have quite a few slow cookers and line them up, and the great thing is, if something finishes early (like green beans or Brussels sprouts), I can keep all the delicious recipes warm!

 Heck, I can even do desserts in my crockpot!

-I mean of course you have to peel the potatoes and that always takes time, but other than that, this is a side dish that you can count on to be there right when you need it without needing the oven like traditional oven baked sweet potato casserole.
+I mean, of course, you have to peel the potatoes, and that always takes time, but other than that, this is a side dish that you can count on to be there right when you need it without needing the oven like traditional oven baked sweet potato casserole.

-And this Sweet Potato Casserole recipe (With marshmallows!) in the slow cooker is not only a MUST for the season, but it’s also perfect for the holidays because it serves many guests.
+And this Sweet Potato Casserole recipe (With marshmallow topping!) in the slow cooker is not only a MUST for the season, but it’s also perfect for the holiday table because it serves many guests.

-Crock Pot Sweet Potato Casserole
+Slow Cooker Sweet Potato Casserole Recipe

 Slow cooker sweet potato casserole for Thanksgiving, coated in brown sugar, and topped with pecans and marshmallows, is the perfect sweet side dish.

-- 3-1/2 lbs sweet potatoes, peeled and cut into 1/2″ pieces (not canned)
+- sweet potatoes, peeled and cut into 1/2″ pieces (not canned)

 - brown sugar

-- 2 tablespoons butter, melted
+- unsalted butter, melted

-- 1 tablespoon pumpkin pie spice
+- pumpkin pie spice

-- 1 tablespoon vanilla
+- vanilla extract

-- 1 teaspoon salt
+- kosher salt

-- 2 cups mini marshmallows
+- mini marshmallows

-- whole pecans for serving
+- whole or pieces of pecans for serving

 What kind of brown sugar?

 Often I get asked what kind of sugar to use – brown or light brown.

 Slow Cooker Preparation

-Place potatoes in slow cooker.
+Place peeled and diced sweet potatoes in the slow cooker.

 Chunky Potatoes or Creamy Potatoes – the choice is yours!

-When your potatoes are ready to go and super tender, you can either use a potato masher and mash them down or LEAVE AS IS.
+When your potatoes are ready to go and super tender, you can use a potato masher and mash them down or LEAVE AS IS.

-I just wanted to let you know that its OK to mash them down if you prefer before you add your toppings.
+I just wanted to let you know that it’s OK to mash them down if you prefer before you add your toppings.

-Because this recipe is in a crock pot, you wont get that same golden brown color on your marshmallows, so if aesthetically that is something you want, you can use a kitchen torch (carefully) or put your casserole into a dish and pop under a broiler for a minute or two.
+Because this recipe is in a crock pot, you won’t get that same golden brown color on your marshmallows, so if aesthetically that is something you want, you can use a kitchen torch (carefully) or put your casserole into a dish and pop under a broiler for a minute or two.

-Slow Cooker Thanksgiving Side Dishes
+Slow Cooker Holiday Side Dishes